 Blahnik is the world’s most important shoe designer

 WHY LIVE IN SPAIN: TEN REASONS!

 Sure, Spain is known for sun and heat.
 Summer weather persists all year round in places such as the Canary Islands.
 But Spain is actually a land of contrasts, climatewise.
 And any time is a good time to come over.
 Those who seek cooler temperatures, the north of Spain never lets you down.
 Winter sports lovers, in particular, can find snowy environments in different parts.

 Spain’s unique heritage features myriad treasures of incalculable artistic, historical, and cultural value.
-Its rich heritage is endorsed by UNESCO: its World Heritage list includes more than 45 cultural and natural gems, including the cave paintings of Altamira and the Camino de Santiago (The Way of Saint James).
-The country has also more than 15 elements on its Intangible Cultural Heritage list, such as flamenco and the Valencia Fallas festivities.
-Apart from natural sites, castles, palaces, cathedrals, and festivals and other traditions, Spain is the proud possessor of world class museums (Prado, Reina Sofía, Guggenheim Bilbao, etc.) and stunning examples of avant-garde architecture like the Guggenheim Bilbao and Barcelona’s Agbar Tower, among many others.
+Its rich heritage is endorsed by UNESCO whose World Heritage list includes more than 45 cultural and natural gems, not least the cave paintings of Altamira and the Camino de Santiago (The Way of Saint James).
+Spain has also more than 15 elements on its Intangible Cultural Heritage list, such as the flamenco and the Valencia Fallas festivities.
+Apart from natural sites, castles, palaces and cathedrals, the country is the proud possessor of world-class museums (Prado, Reina Sofía, Guggenheim Bilbao, etc.) and stunning examples of avant-garde architecture like the Guggenheim Bilbao and Barcelona’s Agbar Tower, among many others.

 Locals and visitors enjoy a safe environment in Spain.
 Per UN data, the country is the sixth safest in the world.
 Moreover, it has one of the lowest crime rates in Europe, ranking as the third safest in the EU.
 According to the Legatum Properity Index, Spain ranks 15th worldwide with regard to national and personal security.